harrytallbelt/blog/hugo/content/post/simulating-the-physical-world.md

 # Collisions & Constraints

-While that mathematical model of things I presented models the physical world, the numerical integration method sadly falls apart in certain situations.
+While that mathematical model of things I presented does model the physical world, the numerical integration method sadly falls apart in certain situations.

 Consider a simulation of a bouncing ball.